 “Mac, I believe you should have the floor,” Ben Merrick said.

 All eyes in the dining room turned to Mac.
-Jane twisted her body to face him, fixing her piercing green eyes to him.
+Jane twisted her body to face him, fixing her piercing green eyes on him.
 He exhaled slowly and glanced at everyone at the table before focusing his attention on Jane.

 “There is no way I can match the eloquence of what we’ve heard so far.
 I’m not even going to try.
-It’s true what Jane said; I do love her, and I can explain why.
+It’s true what Jane said.
+I do love her, and I can explain why.

 “She saved my life.
 She’s beautiful, intelligent, athletic, principled, good-hearted, and entertainingly unpredictable.

-“While I’ve had my share of girlfriends, most being relationships of convenience, I’ve been searching for someone to share my life with.
+“While I’ve had my share of girlfriends, most being relationships of convenience, I’ve been searching for someone with whom to share my life.
 Now I’ve found her, and here she sits next to me in my boyhood home.

 “In normal circumstances, I’d be making a full-court press to win Jane’s heart, convince her to marry me, plan a wedding, and all that.
 But now the family is in danger.